Big Beach Boutique II

 Big Beach Boutique II was a free concert held on 13 July 2002 by the English DJ Fatboy Slim (Norman Cook) on Brighton beach in Brighton, England.
 In 2022, Mixmag described it as the largest outdoor party ever to take place in the UK.

-The event was attended by around 250,000 people, four times more than expected.
+The concert was attended by around 250,000 people, four times more than expected.
 Local authorities were severely underprepared, which led to more than 170 injuries and six arrests.
-Two people died in the hours after the concert.
+Two people died in the hours after.
 The cleanup operation lasted days and cost over £300,000, with 160 tonnes of rubbish collected from the beach.
+Cook donated £75,000 to the cleanup.

 Big Beach Boutique II became a case study for event management and no similar free concert has been permitted in Britain.
-Cook performed further concerts on Brighton beach in later years, with increased safety procedures and a limited number of tickets.
+Cook feared a backlash, but received support from Brighton residents.
+He performed further concerts on Brighton beach in later years, with increased safety procedures and a limited number of tickets.

 Cook released a live album and DVD, Big Beach Boutique II, in 2003.
 In 2023, for the event's 20th anniversary, Cook released a boxset, Right Here, Right Now.

 Background

 In 2000, dance music in the UK was at peak popularity, controlling 13.3% of the album charts.
 In 2001, the DJ and producer Fatboy Slim (Norman Cook) held a free beach concert, Big Beach Boutique, in his home city of Brighton, England.
 It followed a screening of a cricket match organised by Channel 4 and was attended by around 60,000 people.
 The set was released as the 2002 album Live on Brighton Beach.

-By 2002, according to the Daily Telegraph, Fatboy Slim was the world's most popular DJ.
-That July, he planned a second free concert on Brighton beach, Big Beach Boutique II.
-It was again sponsored by Channel 4; Cook contributed £100,000 after another sponsor pulled out.
-The concert was promoted by the DJ Chris Moyles on BBC Radio 1 and adverts on London buses.
+By 2002, according to the Daily Telegraph, Cook was the world's most popular DJ.